-Alarm Entry Indicates a specific alarm.
+Alarm Entry.
+Indicates a specific alarm.

-Source Interface Displays the interface for which RMON statistics are displayed.
+Source Interface.
+Displays the interface for which RMON statistics are displayed.
 The possible field values are:

-- Port Displays the RMON statistics for the selected port. - LAG Displays the RMON statistics for the selected LAG.
+- Port.
+Displays the RMON statistics for the selected port. - LAG.
+Displays the RMON statistics for the selected LAG.

-Counter Name Displays the selected MIB variable.
+Counter Name.
+Displays the selected MIB variable.

-Sample Type Defines the sampling method for the selected variable and comparing the value against the thresholds.
+Sample Type.
+Defines the sampling method for the selected variable and comparing the value against the thresholds.
 The possible field values are:

-- Absolute Compares the values directly with the thresholds at the end of the sampling interval. - Delta Subtracts the last sampled value from the current value.
+- Absolute.
+Compares the values directly with the thresholds at the end of the sampling interval. - Delta.
+Subtracts the last sampled value from the current value.
 The difference in the values is compared to the threshold.

-Rising Threshold Displays the rising counter value that triggers the rising threshold alarm.
+Rising Threshold.
+Displays the rising counter value that triggers the rising threshold alarm.
 The rising threshold is presented on top of the graph bars.
 Each monitored variable is designated a color.

-Rising Event Displays the mechanism in which the alarms are reported.
+Rising Event.
+Displays the mechanism in which the alarms are reported.
 The possible field values are:

-- LOG Indicates there is not a saving mechanism for either the device or in the management system.
-If the device is not reset, the entry remains in the Log Table. - TRAP Indicates that an SNMP trap is generated, and sent via the Trap mechanism.
-The Trap can also be saved using the Trap mechanism. - Both Indicates that both the Log and Trap mechanism are used to report alarms.
+- LOG.
+Indicates there is not a saving mechanism for either the device or in the management system.
+If the device is not reset, the entry remains in the Log Table. - TRAP.
+Indicates that an SNMP trap is generated, and sent via the Trap mechanism.
+The Trap can also be saved using the Trap mechanism.